univention/ucsschool-id-connector/docs/development.rst

     $ make build-docker-img

-The image can't easily be used productively, so this only for testing/dev purposes:
+The image can't easily be used productively, so this only for testing and development purposes:

 .. code-block:: bash